Control Theory and Experimental Design in Diffusion Processes: Introduction

 To our knowledge, this is the first time that experimental design has been employed to adaptively select time-varying inputs for explicitly stochastic, nonlinear systems for the purposes of improving statistical inference.
 Within the context of stochastic models, adaptation can be expected to be particularly important; information about parameters is typically maximized at particular parts of the state space and the choice of $u_t$ that will maintain a system close to high information regions will depend on the current state of the system and cannot be determined prior to the experiment.
 In related work, experimental design has been considered for ordinary differential equation models in \citet*{Bauer00} and the choice of subject and sampling times has been investigated in \citet{WuDing02} for mixed-effects models with ordinary differential equations. \citet{HugginsPaninski11} consider the optimal placement of probes on dendritic trees following linear dynamics.
-The problem considered here is distinct from the optimization of simulation experiments \citep[e.g. in][]{Kleijnen2007,marzouk} in that we consider direct real-world adaptive intervention in the system under study rather than the optimization of simulation methods.
+A number of recent studies have examined the use of perturbations to improve parameter estimation, with a view toward biochemical reaction networks; see \citet{Busetto09,Nandy2012,Zechner2012,Ruess2013}.
+However, in these papers the sequence of perturbations is decided prior to the experiment, and is not adapted to the observations except in a sequence of discrete experiments, i.e., these methods employ a form of ``open-loop'' control (Fig.~\ref{fig:schematic}).
+We argue that when they are feasible, adaptive experiments, i.e., ``closed-loop'' control, are particularly advantageous.
+They are provably optimal among the class of all experiments.
+Because they are based on the system's current state, they are likely to be particularly helpful relative to non-adaptive states for systems with complex dynamics that cannot be forecast with much precision.